Common questions · Straightforward answers

 • No. I do not accept bulk payments for psychotherapy appointments.
 Session payments will not be collected more than one week prior to a scheduled appointment.

-• You will need to fill out an authorization for disclosure and release of information that is specific to third party payors.
-The person or entity paying for your services will need to complete a third party payor agreement and provide a valid photo ID.
+The person or entity paying for your services will need to complete a third party payor financial agreement and a credit card authorization for third party payors, and they will need to provide a valid photo ID.
 The financially responsible party will need to keep a card on file, no exceptions.
 You can find those forms in the client portal tab in the dropdown menu at the top of this website.

 Technology and Security Questions